 Click here to access the entire Earth pathway within LabXchange; each video below is also linked in the description to its LabXchange page.

 Corporations and Climate with Rebecca Henderson:

 Alyssa speaks with Harvard University Professor Rebecca Henderson about organizational rigidity as an essential barrier to overcome in order to mitigate climate change.
 (LabXchange version)

 Alyssa speaks with former head of the EPA Gina McCarthy about the future of climate and the role of prediction in policymaking.
 (LabXchange Version)

 The Future of Energy with Dan Kammen:

-See Alyssa’s interview with renowned Professor of Energy Dan Kammen about climate change and the future of the Earth’s energy.
+Alyssa speaks with UC Berkeley’s Professor of Energy Dan Kammen about climate change and the future of energy on Earth.
+(LabXchange Version)

 Predicting Health, and Earthquakes with Susan Murphy and Brendan Meade:

-Watch this fascinating interview with earthquake predictions expert Brendan Meade and mobile health researcher Susan Murphy as Alyssa dives into seemingly disparate but highly important areas of the future of health.
+Alyssa speaks with earthquake predictions expert Prof. Brendan Meade and mobile health researcher and statistician Prof. Susan Murphy.
 This interview looks at the power of technology in guiding humanity’s future health outcomes in a variety of ways.
+(LabXchange Version)